Routes

 Before continuing, ensure that you’ve met these prerequisites:

 • Define a Gateway.
-When defining a Gateway, set its allowedRoutes property to accept routes of kind HTTPRoute.
+When defining a Gateway, add an HTTP and/or HTTPS listener that sets its allowedRoutes property to accept routes of kind HTTPRoute.

 Implement hostname-based routing Jump to heading